 After that, move to the “Form options” to set up all the other elements, including the confirmation email.

 Step 2: Set up a notification about the confirmation email

-Once a user hits a subscribe button, they usually see a notification saying the confirmation email has been sent to their email address.
-It is set up by default like in the example below, but you can customize it if you want.
+Once a user hits the subscribe button, they usually see a notification saying a confirmation email has been sent to their email address.
+It is set up by default, like in the example below, but you can customize it if you want.

 Step 3: Edit the confirmation email

 Here we are!
-A subscription confirmation email also has a preset text like on the screenshot below.
+A subscription confirmation email also has a preset text, like in the screenshot below.
 You can also change it according to your style of communication.

-Now, when you know how subscription confirmation emails work, let’s see some examples from the well-known brands.
+Now that you know how subscription confirmation emails work let’s see some examples from the well-known brands.